apaky/gradle-android-parallel-instrumentation-test-plugin/README.md

 }
 ````

 The above configuration will execute two concurrent instrumentation tests.
-Once execution will run the tests in package *com.acme.instrument.test.foo*,and the other will run the tests in *com.acme.instrumentation.test.bar*
+One execution will run the tests in package *com.acme.instrument.test.foo*, and the other will run the tests in *com.acme.instrumentation.test.bar*